sethnadu/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+    It in authentication to match a user to the server/database to make sure they match
 - [ ] What steps can you take in your web apps to keep your data secure?
+    Use Tokens, also bcrypt to hide your password and don't save to localStorage
 - [ ] Describe how web servers work.
+  It is a program that uses HTTP to serve files to a web page via a client.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+        All of them apply, as we can create with post, get with read/retrieve, delete with delete, and update with post!

 ## Project Set Up